jeevan-vj/BestBooksTDD-SSDT/README.md

-# BestBooksTDD-SSDT
+ BestBooksTDD-SSDT

-This is a sample to show how TDD (Test-Driven Development) is used to in database unit testing using tSQLt within SSDT (SQL Server Data Tools).
+This is a sample to show how TDD (Test-Driven Development) is used in database unit testing using tSQLt within SSDT (SQL Server Data Tools).